Labour Councillor Clings onto Seat Despite Moving to Italy

-A Labour councilor for Colliers Wood has insisted he won’t give up his seat until the local elections of May 2022 – despite moving to southern Italy on Monday.
+A Labour councillor for Colliers Wood has insisted he won’t give up his seat until the local elections of May 2022 – despite moving to southern Italy on Monday.
 Councillor Dave Ward – who also chairs Merton’s planning committee – claims he will simply fly back to Britain for committee meetings whilst he conducts the rest of his business from his new home in sunny Palata.
 Asked the reasonable question of how he plans to fulfill his ward duties from over 1,000 miles away, Ward said “there’s this thing called the internet”.

 To be fair to Ward, he was never shy about the move: on the contrary, he documented the entire journey via social media.
 Upon arrival in Italy, he tweeted a picture of the view from his new balcony, along with the caption: